Charter school: Canada

-The Canadian province of Alberta enacted legislation in 1994 enabling charter schools.
+The Canadian province of Alberta enacted legislation in 1994 allowing charter schools.
 The first charter schools under the new legislation were established in 1995: New Horizons Charter School, Suzuki Charter School, and the Centre for Academic and Personal Excellence.
 As of 2015, Alberta remains the only Canadian province that has enabled charter schools.

 There are 23 charter school campuses operated by 13 Alberta charter schools.
 The number of charter schools was limited to a maximum of 15, but the Provincial government eliminated this cap effective September 2020.

 Chile

 Chile has a very long history of private subsidized schooling, akin to charter schooling in the United States.
 Before the 1980s, most private subsidized schools were religious and owned by churches or other private parties, but they received support from the central government.
-In the 1980s, the government of Augusto Pinochet promoted neoliberal reforms in the country.
+In the 1980s, the dictatorship of Augusto Pinochet promoted neoliberal reforms in the country.
 In 1981 a competitive voucher system in education was adopted.
 These vouchers could be used in public schools or private subsidized schools (which can be run for profit).
 After this reform, the share of private subsidized schools, many of them secular, grew from 18.5% of schools in 1980 to 32.7% of schools in 2001.
 As of 2012, nearly 60% of Chilean students study in charter schools.

 Denmark

 Free primary schools have long existed in Denmark, often with roots in Grundtvig's folk high school movement.
 Many other independent schools have a religious focus or cater for the German-speaking minority in Schleswig.
 Danish private schools have often been set up on the initiative of a group of parents.
 Around 75% of pupils' costs are covered by the public purse, with the remainder paid by parents.
 A supervisor, appointed by the parents, checks that teaching of core subjects meets the standards of the elementary school.
-Some 90 000 pupils (15 % of schoolchildren) attend Danish private schools.
+Some 90 000 pupils (15% of schoolchildren) attend Danish private schools.
 Profits in Danish private schools stay in the business.